circuitdao/docs/docs/user-guide/liquidation.md

 The liquidation process consists of three steps:
 1. Liquidation gets triggered by a [keeper](../../technical-manual/advanced-topics/keepers).
 The vault is seized by the protocol
-2. Keepers bid on collateral in an attempt to recover the vault's total debt
+2. Keepers bid on collateral in an attempt to recover the vault's debt
-3. Once the total debt is recovered, the vault is released back to the borrower
+3. Once the debt is recovered, the vault is released back to the borrower

-If a liquidation auction fails to recover the total debt, it will eventually time out and can be restarted.
-This continues until either the total debt does get recovered or all collateral has been sold off.
-In the former case, the vault and any remaining collateral in it is released back to the borrower.
+If a liquidation auction fails to recover all debt, it will eventually time out and can be restarted.
+This continues until either all debt does get recovered or all collateral has been sold off.
+In the former case, the vault, including any remaining collateral, is released back to the borrower.
 In the latter case, the protocol is said to incur **bad debt**.
-Bad debt can be extinguished by melting an equivalent amount of BYC from the [Treasury](../treasury).
+Bad debt can be [recovered](../../technical-manual/bad-debt) by melting an equivalent amount of BYC from the [Treasury](../treasury).

 ![Liquidation process](./../../static/img/Liquidation_diagram.png)